green-coding-solutions/website/content/case-studies/cpu-utilization-usefulness.md

 fixed frequency CPUs, which allow for making some reproducibility claims of the system performance and energy.

 As said before, these are for instance the assumptions for our [Cloud Energy model](/projects/cloud-energy/) where we estimate the power draw of cloud machines based on the fact that in the SPECPower data we use there the systems have typically fixed C-States  and P-States.

+In a future piece we will look at how using CPU instructions and jiffies behaves on different load types.

+We have here only compared a relatively small load process with a medium load system.
+However we assume that the ratio will behave very differently for highly loaded systems and a high-load process.

+Stay tuned!